wkusnierczyk/playlists/playlists/the-rainbow.md

 An electronic/big beat track that samples Joe Pass's "A Time for Us," released as a single in 2009.
 The song's themes circle a relationship in trouble — the gap between intention and action, promises made but not kept.
 Warm, enveloping layers of sound create a contemplative mood driven by subtle rhythmic patterns.

-Virgil Howe (1975–2017) was the son of Yes guitarist Steve Howe, but carved his own path as a drummer, producer, and DJ.
-He was the drummer for Little Barrie and co-wrote the theme music for Better Call Saul.
-He died unexpectedly at the age of 41, leaving behind a body of work that showcased his versatile musicality.
-His music blended jazz, electronic, and ambient elements with an instinct for groove that set him apart from his progressive rock heritage.

 ### Sound and Vision
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Someday](#someday) · [Talisman →](#talisman)</sub>

 **Artist:** [David Bowie](#david-bowie) · **Album:** [Sound and Vision](#sound-and-vision-1)

-"Sound and Vision" — David Bowie

 "Sound and Vision" was released in January 1977 on side one of Bowie's eleventh studio album *Low*.
 Co-produced by Bowie and Tony Visconti, it was recorded at the Château d'Hérouville in France and completed at Hansa Studios in West Berlin.
 It's oddly structured — beginning as an instrumental, elements are added throughout; Bowie's vocals don't appear for over a minute and a half.

 Bowie described it as "a very sad song for me.
 I was trying very hard to drag myself out of an awful period of my life.
 I was locked in a room in Berlin telling myself I was going to straighten up and not do drugs anymore."
 He said the song was about "wanting to be put in a little cold room with omnipotent blue on the walls and blinds on the windows."

 The song offers a humble wish: "I will sit right down, waiting for the gift."
 No grand gestures, just a man at a piano, hoping the notes come, that some words appear.
 It's Bowie wondering aloud if he could ever write a song like "Life on Mars?" again, and he doesn't seem troubled if he can't.
 He's content to have come this far.
 The upbeat music contrasts with Bowie's low-key vocals and lyrics dwelling on isolation and the absence of inspiration.

-*Low* (1977) is the first of Bowie's Berlin Trilogy with Brian Eno and Tony Visconti.
-Bowie described it as "a reaction to having gone through that peculiar, dull greenie-grey limelight of America and its repercussions; pulling myself out of it and getting to Europe."
-The album's first side contains short, fractured pop songs; the second side is entirely ambient instrumentals.
-It was a radical departure — RCA Records were horrified — but it became one of the most influential albums of its era.
-Backing vocals on "Sound and Vision" came from Brian Eno and Mary Hopkin, the folk-pop singer and then-wife of producer Tony Visconti, who was reluctantly recruited from the château's lounge where she'd been pushing a baby round in a pushchair.

-David Bowie (1947–2016) needs little introduction, but "Sound and Vision" captures him at a specific, crucial turning point — the moment he stopped performing characters and started trying to save his own life.
-After the cocaine-fuelled paranoia of his LA years, the Thin White Duke persona, and an era he later claimed to barely remember, Bowie fled to Berlin with Iggy Pop in an attempt to get clean.
-The music he made there — *Low*, *"Heroes"*, *Lodger* — remains some of the most influential of the twentieth century.
-"Sound and Vision" is its most accessible moment: a pop song about emptiness, a hit about creative paralysis, a minute and a half of instrumental patience before a voice finally appears, as if even the singer wasn't sure he'd show up.

----

 ### Talisman
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Sound and Vision](#sound-and-vision) · [The Garden →](#the-garden)</sub>